-Our Employment Lawyers provide employers and employees with representation, advice, drafting and mediation across a wide range of employment and work areas.
+Our employment barristers provide employers and employees with representation, advice, drafting and mediation across a wide range of employment and work areas.

-Our employment lawyers regularly appear before Employment Tribunals across England and Wales and Scotland, as well as the Employment Appeal Tribunal and Court of Appeal.
+Our employment barristers regularly appear before Employment Tribunals across England and Wales and Scotland, as well as the Employment Appeal Tribunal and Court of Appeal.

 We welcome both complex and straightforward cases involving:

 - Redundancy, including pre-redundancy consultancy

 - Contractual claims